calsev/bannerlord_smith_forever/README.md

 # Purpose

 This mod eliminates the "energy" cost for Refining, Smelting, and Smithing so these actions can be taken as long as materials are available.
+It is a simple example to demonstrate loading mod code.

 Class overrides: